paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-153-regional-commissions.md

 ## § 15305.
 Meetings
 **(a) Initial Meeting.—** Each Commission shall hold an initial meeting not later than 180 days after the date of the enactment of this section.

-**(b) Annual Meeting.—** Each Commission shall conduct at least 1 meeting each year with the Federal Cochairperson and at least a majority of the State members present.
+**(b) Annual Meeting.—** Each Commission shall conduct at least 1 meeting each year with—

+(1) the Federal Cochairperson; and

+(2) at least a majority of the State members or alternate State members (including designees) present in-person or via electronic means.

 **(c) Additional Meetings.—** Each Commission shall conduct additional meetings at such times as it determines and may conduct such meetings by electronic means.